Introduction

 The Annual Convention is organised by Eurofinas and Leaseurope and we take your privacy and security very seriously.
-Our privacy policy outlined below is in alignment with both the current data protection legislation and the the General Data Protection Regulation.
+Our privacy policy outlined below is in alignment with the General Data Protection Regulation.

 Eurofinas and Leaseurope, as organisers of the Annual Convention, acts as joint controllers of your data.
 In order to process your registration for the convention we collect and use a limited set of data necessary in order for us to process your registration, payment for the Annual Convention and the functioning of the website.
 We also want to provide you with information on our other similar events organised by us as well as our industry newsletters.